 Snorkeling

-One of the top highlights is definitely snorkeling at Sugar Mill Beach.
+Snorkeling in Oahu is a must-do, and one of the top highlights is Sugar Mill Beach.
 With calm waters most days, this is the perfect spot for beginners and experts alike to explore the beauty of Kāne'ohe Bay underwater.

 While there are some patches of rocks, the ocean bottom is generally shallow enough to safely snorkel.
 The park is equipped with all the amenities you need for a perfect beach day, including metered parking, restrooms, showers, and picnic areas.